iXerxes/OSTW_Base32ToNum/README.md

 # OSTW_Base32ToNum
-An Overwatch Script to Workshop module: A small subroutine to convert a string in base 32 to a base 10 number.
+An Overwatch Script to Workshop module
+A subroutine to convert a string in base 32 to a base 10 number.